philtipping31/PP1-GuitarTuition/README.md

 ### Unfixed Bugs

-You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.

 ## Deployment

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

-- The site was deployed to GitHub pages.
+- The site was deployed to GitHub pages during the creation of the site.
+During the learning time deploying the project earlier was advised.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - <
+The live link can be found here - ![The Guitar Guru's] (https://philtipping31.github.io/PP1-TheGuitarGurus/)

 ## Credits